 2. Leavers and Joiners.
-Membership of the CDG Director of the West Midlands C Consultant Oral and Maxillofacia SR thanked RS on behalf of the over the years.
-AWS mentioned spread more thinly and the commissioners who actually func SR welcomed Karine Latter, Craniofacial Society and Sinead ENT and Hearing.
-RP had announced by email tha and will be leaving next April.
-S the current President of the Davis, Chair of the SIG for Cleft at she had resigned from CLAPA She said that CLAPA were in the essor.
-SR thanked RP for her 3.
-Dates for meetings Future meeting schedule agreed Thursday, 28 th January 2016 Friday, 20 th May 2016 Wednesday 12 th October Venue - Research Boardroom, R London 4.
-Minutes of previous meeting Amendments to the draft minutes from 13.05.15 were accepted by the committee.
-5. Future of CDG/Election of new Chair of the CDG.
-Both SR and AW ved no applications for the Chair S stressed that the CDG was a re and that the CDG needed to 6.
-Reports from Cleft Centres and CLAPA since the last CDG meeting and a percentage reduction in its over services are being asked to fine possible although no 'official' CIF He noted that two vacant Nur appointed and commenced.
-Manchester) and Katy Stephens going pressures on SLT cap Sessions have been covered to secretary in Manchester is or department is waiting to recru ed the table below: 2015 Babies>1 year 126, 111 Clefts Adult>21 years 27 (M-20; L-7) Other 144 (M-66; L-80) ere was no additional resource that the network is likely to have erall budget.
-In line with SLR, all d and realise efficiencies where has been asked for yet. se Specialist posts have been posts have been lost since the last meeting.
+Membership of the CDG RS announced that she would Director of the West Midlands C Consultant Oral and Maxillofacia SR thanked RS on behalf of the over the years.
+AWS mentioned spread more thinly and the commissioners who actually fund SR welcomed Karine Latter, Craniofacial Society and Sinead ENT and Hearing.
+RP had announced by email that and will be leaving next April.
+So process of appointing her succeivaluable contribution to the commissioners.
+3. Dates for meetings Future meeting schedule agreed Thursday, 28 th January 2016 Friday, 20 th May 2016 Wednesday 12 th October Venue - Research Boardroom, R London 4.
+Minutes of previous meeting Amendments to the draft minute by the committee.
+5. Future of CDG/Election of new Chair SR noted that he had still received of the CDG.
+Both SR and AW very important body for cleft cat focus on a replacement for SR. 6.
+Reports from Cleft Centres and CLAPA since the last CDG meeting and a percentage reduction in its over services are being asked to fine possible although no 'official' CIF.
+He noted that two vacant Nurappointed and commenced.
+Manchester) and Katy Stephens going pressures on SLT cap Sessions have been covered secretary in Manchester is or department is waiting to recru ed the table below: 2015 Babies>1 year 126, 111 Clefts Adult>21 years 27 (M-20; L-7) Other 144 (M-66; L-80) ere was no additional resource that the network is likely to have erall budget.
+In line with SLR, all d and realise efficiencies where has been asked for yet. se Specialist posts have been Leanne McDowall (North son (Lancashire).
+There are onacity due to maternity leave.

+posts have been lost since the last meeting.